CrowdStrike/ansible_collection_falcon/README.md

 ansible-rulebook -i inventory -r crowdstrike.falcon.event_stream_example -E FALCON_CLIENT_ID,FALCON_CLIENT_SECRET
 ```

-## Installing on MacOS

-Apple platforms require Mobile Device Management (MDM) software to install kernel extensions without user prompting.
-Ansible is only able to run on macOS in an interactive session, which means end-users will receive prompts to accept the CrowdStrike kernel modules.

 ## Release Notes

 See the [changelog](./CHANGELOG.rst) for a history of notable changes to this collection.